-Considered the traditional grain of India, sorghum actually originated on the African continent many millenia ago.
+Considered the traditional grain of India, sorghum actually originated on the African continent many millennia ago.

 It’s popularity then spread via ancient trading routes across the Arabian Peninsula into Asia, most notably India and China.
 In North and South America, sorghum still remains relatively unknown with few people aware of it let alone enjoying its hearty flavor and attractive nutritional profile.

-In India, popped sorghum is a favorite snackie food.
-It is prepared similarly to popcorn, but requires more TLC because of the tiny size of the sorghum grains which predispose them to burning.
+In India, popped sorghum is a favorite snack food.
+It is prepared similarly to popcorn but requires more TLC because of the tiny size of the sorghum grains which predispose them to burning.

 In fact, the first time I tried to make popped sorghum, I burned the whole batch into a blackened mess!

 Popped Sorghum Must be Watched While Cooking!

 My mistake was that I tried to prepare the popped sorghum in a manner pretty much exactly how I make popcorn.
 Heat up some oil in a frying pan, throw in a cup or so of popcorn kernels, turn the heat down to medium-high, affix the lid, and set the timer.
 No watching or stirring of the kernels is required.

 In other words, popcorn made on the stovetop doesn’t require much babysitting.
 Popped sorghum most definitely does!

 Once cooked, a bowl of popped sorghum looks remarkably like a bowl of regular popcorn.
 The pieces are just much smaller.
 The picture above hopefully gives you some idea.